-These highly-competitive merit scholarships for incoming first-year students are based on students' academic performance measured by both their high school grade point average and standardized test score (either ACT or SAT).
-Presidential Scholarships range from $1,000-$6,000 and are awarded for the first year of enrollment.
+These highly competitive merit scholarships for incoming first-year resident students are based on a student's academic performance as measured by their high school cumulative unweighted grade point average (GPA).
+Scholarships range from $1,500-$4,000 for one- or two-year awards.

 Multicultural Achievement Program (MAP) Scholarship

 Requires an additional essay within your application for admission.

 The Multicultural Achievement Program (MAP) Scholarship is for incoming first-year and transfer students whose applications demonstrate an ongoing commitment to access, diversity, equity and inclusion.

 To be considered for the MAP Scholarship, submit an essay within the application for admission.
 You will be asked to describe your involvement in any activities related to diversity, multiculturalism or support of any historically underrepresented community.
 You should also explain how you will actively contribute to the diverse campus community at Western.
 Alternatively, you can email a separate MAP Scholarship essay to firstname.lastname@example.org.

 For this scholarship, we prioritize Washington state residents who have submitted their application for admission by the deadline.